Lenhan231/AWS_WS_BE/README.md

 - Admin reviews and resolves/dismisses reports
 - Tracks report history and moderation decisions

+## 🧭 Migration Notes

+- A legacy Node.js/Express implementation is archived under `legacy-node/`.
+It is no longer part of the active build but can be referenced during the Spring Boot migration.
+- Docker assets (`Dockerfile`, `docker-compose.yml`) target the Spring Boot service and a PostGIS-enabled PostgreSQL database.

 ## 🔜 TODO / Future Enhancements

 - [ ] Implement SQS queue consumer for image moderation